Aryabhata: Astronomy

 Aryabhata's system of astronomy was called the audAyaka system, in which days are reckoned from uday, dawn at lanka or "equator".
 Some of his later writings on astronomy, which apparently proposed a second model (or ardha-rAtrikA, midnight) are lost but can be partly reconstructed from the discussion in Brahmagupta's Khandakhadyaka.
 In some texts, he seems to ascribe the apparent motions of the heavens to the Earth's rotation.
-He may have believed that the planet's orbits as elliptical rather than circular.
+He may have believed that the planet's orbits are elliptical rather than circular.

-Motions of the solar system
+Motions of the Solar System

-Aryabhata correctly insisted that the earth rotates about its axis daily, and that the apparent movement of the stars is a relative motion caused by the rotation of the earth, contrary to the then-prevailing view, that the sky rotated.
-This is indicated in the first chapter of the Aryabhatiya, where he gives the number of rotations of the earth in a yuga, and made more explicit in his gola chapter:
+Aryabhata correctly stated in Aryabhatiyam that the Earth is round and it rotates about its axis daily, and that the apparent movement of the stars is a relative motion caused by the rotation of the Earth, contrary to the then-prevailing view, that the sky rotated.
+This is indicated in the first chapter of the Aryabhatiya, where he gives the number of rotations of the Earth in a yuga, and made more explicit in his gola chapter: